todogroup/governance/goals.md

 # TODO Strategic Goals

-As a result of the discussion from September's Steering Committee meeting, a set of strategic goals for 2021 H2 were defined and commented in the following deck:
+As a result of the discussion from September's Steering Committee meeting, a set of strategic goals for 2021 were defined and commented in the following deck:

 * TBD: Strategic goals deck 2022
 * [Strategic Goals 2021](https://docs.google.com/presentation/d/1IWFi7SMFBpjRq6xkaAu0dnsrDJ4KKCuTVj0HGA_uUyg/edit?usp=sharing)

 Based on this, we would like to bring the goals to the TODO Group for review and sign-off by the Steering Committee in order to let the TODO Group shape the program and execute.

-The goals will be revisited and updated for each half first and the second year.
+The goals will be revisited and updated yearly.

 ## 2022